-- Adequate sleep and food intake to the tired body - Become aware of stress inducing occurrences by writing down events that were stressful to you - Become aware of your stressors and your emotional and physical and behavioural reactions - Being positive I can not face challenges, say to ur self that I would try my best and see if the challenges can be successful faced. - Creative visualization - Deal with one thing at a time and priorities your needs - Develop cooperation with others, not competition, develop some mutual supportive relationship - Distance from problem even if for a short time - Do some things for others - Do some things just for yourself - Exercise and physical exercise- Hand gripper, tennis ball - · Follow good and healthy diet - Free time for your self - Good family and community support - Have a good laugh every day - Have some thing enjoyable - Identify the source of stress in your life, list and priorities the source of stress, Identify appropriate stress management techniques, create your stress management plans - Learn to delegate responsibilities - Learn to moderate your physical reactions to stress
+- Adequate sleep and food intake - Become aware of stress inducing occurrences by writing/understanding down events that are stressful - Become aware of emotional, physical and behavioural reactions to stress - Being positive I can face challenges, say to your self that I would try my best. - Creative visualization: visualizing positive things/achievements - Develop cooperation with others, not competition, develop some mutual supportive relationship - Distance/away from problem/stressful event for a short time - Divert your mind with some pleasurable events - Do some things just for yourself and to enjoy like listen to music & watch TV - Elicit family and community support - Physical exercise- Hand gripper, tennis ball - Follow good and healthy diet - · Have a good laugh every day - Learn to delegate responsibilities

-- Listen to music and TV - Listen to what others are telling you: people give their feed back saying you are appearing tensed, restless

-- Make yourself available to others

-- Notice what your medical check ups reveal

-- On a daily basis keep track of how often you are irritable, fatigued, restless, have a pain, sweaty palms, racing heart, eating out of control, have headaches

-- Plan recreation time and maintain routines

-- Pursue realistic goals

-- Recognize what you can change/ reduce the intensity

-- Relaxation

-- Seek help if necessary

-- Share how you are feeling with some one you can trust

-- Sit still for few minutes

-- Stop smoking

-- Systematic desensitization

-- Take at least few sips of water slowly divert mind

-- Take your mind off the context

-- Think about some thing pleasurable which diverts your mind

-- Time management

-- Try not to be perfectionist in every thing

-- Try not to be very critical to others and yourself

-- Try not to self medicate

-- Use anger with physical activity

-- Volunteer your service to others
+- Listen to what others are telling you: people give their feed back saying you are appearing tensed, restless, take it serious - Notice what your medical check ups reveal - On a daily basis keep track of how often you are irritable, fatigued, restless, have a pain, sweaty palms, raising heart beats, eating out of control, have headaches - Plan recreation time and maintain routines - Pursue realistic goals rather than being in fantasy and pursuing unrealistic goals - Relaxation and sit still for few minutes - Share how you are feeling with some one you can trust - Stop smoking and taking substances. - Take at least few sips of water slowly divert mind - · Time management. - Try not to be perfectionist in every thing. - Try not to be very critical to others and yourself - Try not to self medicate - Use anger with physical activity the wheels of an lorry (unable to save), for a moment, we experience, dryness of mouth, unable to shout, palpitation, tremors, sweating etc. Similarly when the person with disability or the family member finds difficult to accept the medical illness resulting disability, in such situation if we teach them how to use aids and appliance, how for the interventions will be successful?
+Let us examine the various types of associations between emotional processes and bodily illnesses.